 ‘Slapcheek’ – bright red cheeks, usually accompanied by a temperature;

 Hand, Foot and Mouth – Blisters in the mouth, on the fingers or palm of the hand or soles of the feet, (or all 4) can be accompanied by a temperature;

-We can give medication (both prescribed and over the counter) to a child during the day, if it is in its original, prescribed, dated, container.
-You will be asked to fill in an authority for staff to administer the medication, for the duration of the treatment and sign to confirm that the medication has been given in the past with no adverse effect.
+We can give medication (both prescribed and over the counter) to a child during the day, if it is in its original, dated, container.
+You will be asked to fill in a form for staff to administer the medication for the duration of the treatment and sign to confirm that the medication has been given in the past with no adverse effect.

 A useful link is the ‘Information Service For Parents’ which you can sign up for, found through: https://www.nhs.uk/start4life/signups/new